hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 step is Brahminhood; and many there are who have qualified themselves for that.

 *Q*.
-Then you call those Brahmins who are Sâttvika by nature.
+Then you call those Brahmins who are Sāttvika by nature.

 Swamiji: Quite so.
 As there are Sattva, Rajas, and Tamas — one or other of these Gunas more or less — in every man, so the qualities which make